 Not sure how you stack up?
-Here are 15 signs you're a great boss.
+Here are 16 signs you're a great boss, according to business and leadership experts.

-You possess a strong desire to see your employees develop and succeed.
+You want your employees to develop and succeed.

 "When we get a great employee, we want to keep them where they are because they are so productive, despite it likely not being in their best interest [over the] long term.
 Try to look at things from their perspective, and mold the position you have for them into something that they can continue to grow into.
 If they've stopped learning and developing, they won't stay with you for very long.
 Sometimes, you can support their growth within your company, and sometimes, the next logical step is for them to move on to another opportunity." – Evan Carmichael, founder, Evancarmichael.com